koksyn/RedUnit/README.md

 ## Objects

-### Prototype's Container
+### Prototype objects container (`src/poc.red`)

+Purpose: ability to store objects safely in a map, with access control and type checking.

 Collects objects under identifiers as `key-value` map.
 Fetching chosen element will return a clone of object prototype.